How to Sell on Amazon: The Beginner’s Guide for 2019

 Many stores do not like retail arbitrageurs and you could be asked to leave.

 It is very difficult to scale up.
-If you find a product which offers a decent profit there may not be many available, and you could be limited to how many you are allowed to purchase.
+If you find a product that offers a decent profit there may not be many available, and you could be limited to how many you are allowed to purchase.
 Extra costs, such as driving to the locations and time spent scanning can mount up.
 Overall, this may have a detrimental effect on any profits.

 The internet connection can be poor in some stores which will cause problems for identifying profitable opportunities.